haka-security/haka/doc/user/install.rst

 Install
 =======

-Then to install it, type the following command:
+For each package that you want to install, type the following command:

 .. code-block:: console

-    $ sudo dpkg -i haka.deb
+    $ sudo dpkg -i <package name>.deb